 Task T1.2 is about the modeling of resources.
-The task formalizes virtualized resources and integrates them into the syntax and semantics of the object-oriented modeling language.
+The task formalizes virtualized resources and integrates them into the syntax and semantics of the ABS language.
 We aim to introduce virtualized resources as first class citizens of the modeling language, and connect them to concepts of execution and locality.

-In order to be realistic, resource management must depend on the execution and data flow in the business code of the object-oriented model.
-In this task we develop data type descriptions for the different kinds of resources, and consider the generalization from a single resource to a set of resources.
-Further, we investigate the operational integration of these descriptions in terms of annotations and deployment components.
+In order to be realistic, resource management must depend on the execution and data flow in the business code of the object-oriented model, and must reflect the timed behavior of the real system.
+In this, we rely on the Real-Time ABS extension to the ABS language.
+This task develops data type descriptions for the different kinds of resources, and considers the generalization from a single resource to a set of resources.
+Further, we investigate the operational integration of these descriptions in terms of annotations, deployment components and deployment strategies.
 Finally, to streamline our language definition, we investigate the expressive power of our extensions.